Mikaela/mikaela.github.io/_posts/2016-05-03-the-three-dramas-of-antergos.md

 In case you are interested in reading more about me, I suggest

-* https://mikaela.info/about which is my about page and in the bottom contains links to my-life-related posts where this one doesn't belong due to happening mostly online.
+* [/about](/about) which is my about page and in the bottom contains links to my-life-related posts where this one doesn't belong due to happening mostly online.
-* https://mikaela.info/irc for the previously mentioned IRC posts which also include two posts about umodeg which explain why I am unhappy with private messages which come without my explicit permission.
+* [/irc](/irc) for the previously mentioned IRC posts which also include two posts about umode+g which explain why I am unhappy with private messages which come without my explicit permission.
-* https://mikaela.info/blog for the other blog posts I have written about random subjects.
+* [/blog](/blog) for the other blog posts I have written about random subjects.